Copy this doc, then read on to learn how to use it to up-level your team’s career development.

 At a certain point in my career, I shifted my focus from designing the user experience to the experience of designing.
 Now instead of designing the websites, emails, ads, etc, I'm designing the workflows for others to create and manage assets.
 Just as important, I'm building the infrastructure that will help my team members get better each day ー the systems and rituals designed to multiply the individual talents of my direct reports.
 10% projects, peer reviews, etc.

-I've devised to get my team out of the weeds and help them design beyond their day-to-day.
+A prime example is this doc, a I've devised to get my team out of the weeds and help them design beyond their day-to-day.
 This technique has made me a better manager, and afforded my designers space to grow and make work they're proud of.
 I've seen this Coda doc deployed by other managers in Square, and even outside of it.

 Now I'm publishing it here, so you can try it too.
 But first, let me tell you a bit about how this doc is constructed and a few of its guiding principles.